-Sustainability Report 2016
+Sustainability Report 2017

-CRYPTOMATHIC IMPLEMENTS SUSTAINABILITY REPORTING TO COVER COMPANY EMISSIONS WORLDWIDE Cryptomathic takes the environment very seriously and even though we are a company that digitalises the world and indirectly reduces thousands of tonnes of CO2 emissions, we still need to know how much we emit, how we can reduce our emissions and what we can do to offset the rest.
+CRYPTOMATHIC IMPLEMENTS SUSTAINABILITY REPORTING TO COVER COMPANY EMISSIONS WORLDWIDE

+Cryptomathic takes the environment very seriously and even though we are a company that digitalises the world and indirectly reduces thousands of tonnes of CO2 emissions, we still need to know how much we emit, how we can reduce our emissions and what we can do to offset the rest.
+Beyond pollution and CO2, sustainability is also about the environment of the company, its employees and the wider community.
 This report gives insight into Cryptomathic's approach to sustainability with regards to our staff, the community and the environment as a whole.

-INDEX
+- 01 Index

+- 02 Introduction

+- 03 Internal environment

+- 04 External environment

-- 12
+- 05 Carbon footprint

-- Key performance indicators
+- 11 Key performance indicators

-- 13 -
+- 12 Efficiency policy

-- Targets
+- 13 Targets

-- 14
+- 14 Summary: 2016 compared to 2017

-- Sources and attestation
+- 15 Sources and attestation

+INTRODUCTION

-INTRODUCTION An Introduction from us Welcome to our first sustainability report.
-Like many of our clients, we recognise the benefit of measuring, reporting and communicating our actions and will use this as our baseline moving forward, with a clear intention of improvement.
-Our Report demonstrates how we act responsibly in relation to our employees, the communities that we work in and the environment.
-A set of targets at the end of the document show our ambitions to further develop our sustainability strategy, and our progress against these will be updated in our forthcoming (2017) annual report.
-We feel it is important to engage with stakeholders, customers and partners and accordingly, welcome any comments on our performance or suggestions for targets any readers of this Report may have.
-We would also like to encourage other companies to start the processs of sustainability reporting.
-About Cryptomathic Founded in 1986, Cryptomathic has become one of the world's leading providers of secure solutions based on crypto across a wide range of industry sectors.
+An Introduction from us

+Welcome to our second sustainability report.
+Following on from last year we have captured, measured, reported and communicated our actions and compared this to our 2016 benchmark.

+This Report once again demonstrates how we act responsibly in relation to our employees, the communities that we operate in and the environment.
+We have compared our actions to last year's targets and set new ones as we further develop our sustainability strategy.
+These will in turn be compared against our 2018 Report in order to gauge our progress and expand our ambition.

+We feel it is important to engage with stakeholders, customers and partners; accordingly we welcome any comments on our performance and suggestions for targets from anyone who reads this Report.
+We would also like to encourage other companies to start the process of sustainability reporting.

+About Cryptomathic

+Founded in 1986, Cryptomathic has become one of the world's leading providers of secure solutions based on crypto across a wide range of industry sectors.

 We pride ourselves on strong technical expertise and unique market knowledge, with 2 out of 3 employees working in R&D, including an international team of security experts and a number of world renowned cryptographers.
 At the leading edge of security provision within key markets, Cryptomathic closely supports its global customer base, with many multinationals as longstanding clients.

 Cryptomathic's strong focus on research and new inventions has aided in Cryptomathic becoming a market maker, establishing new technologies, all of which are centered around digitalization, bringing convenience, mobility and ease of use while greatly reducing the need for travel and shipping.
 Examples include the secure electronic signing server, secure electronic bills of lading, automated remote key management, mobile security and much more.

-Working from 4 offices across Europe and the United States, we develop, sell, deliver, maintain and support the most secure and efficient off-the-shelf and customised commercial crypto solutions.
-KEY FACTS Total Number of Staff: 65 Our Offices: Aarhus, Denmark Cambridge, UK Munich, Germany San Jose, USA
+Working from 4 offices accross Europe and the United States, we develop; sell; deliver; maintain and support the most secure and efficient off-the-shelf and customized commercial crypto solutions.

+KEY FACTS

+Total Number of Staff: 64 Our Offices: Aarhus, Denmark Cambridge, UK Munich, Germany San Jose, USA

 INTERNAL ENVIRONMENT

 Staff

 The following section describes what actions we take towards investing in our employees.

 Investment in training for all staff

 The environment in which our employees work is vital to their wellbeing and productivity, so Cryptomathic does not use open plan desk environments, but instead we provide individual and shared offices, with plenty of natural light through large window areas and workstations featuring electric height adjustable desks.

-Commitment to provide professional training for all staff
+Commitment to provide professional training for all staff:

 We are committed to provide professional training and we encourage our staff to continually progress their professional training and development.
-Over the year, we have provided courses for staff in the following offices:
+Over the year we have provided courses for staff across our locations to develop their professional skills and competencies.

-Aarhus - 9 staff training courses

-Cambridge - 2 staff training courses

-Munich - 2 staff training courses